The Similarity Report

 Interpreting the Similarity Report

 iThenticate does not check for plagiarism in a submission.
 It checks a submission against the content database, and if there are instances where the submission's content is similar to, or matches against, one or more sources, it will be flagged for review.
-The database includes billions of web pages (both current and archived content), a repository of work that has been submitted to Turnitin in the past, a collection of documents, which comprises of thousands of periodicals, journals, publications, and CrossRef member content.
+The database includes billions of web pages (both current and archived content), a collection of documents, which comprises of thousands of periodicals, journals, publications, and CrossRef member content.

 It is perfectly natural for a submission to match against sources in the database.
 If the submission has used quotes and has referenced correctly, there will be instances where there will be a match.
 The similarity score simply makes the user aware of any problem areas in the submission; iThenticate should be used as part of a larger process, in order to determine if the match is or is not acceptable.

 If you have the time, we'd love to know how we could improve it.